Coreless Induction Furnace

 The amount of heat generated is proportional to the square of the current times the wire’s electrical resistance.

 Types of Induction Furnace:

 The induction furnace seems to be an electric furnace wherein the heat is supplied with metal induction heating.
-Induction Furnace can be used to smelt iron and steel, zinc, aluminium and desirable metal, from less than one kg to a hundred metric tonnes.
+Induction Furnace can be used to smelt iron and steel, zinc, aluminum, and desirable metal, from less than one kg to a hundred metric tonnes.

-The electrical induction furnace is nonetheless a melting furnace which is used for melting metal by electric currents.
+The electrical induction furnace is nonetheless a melting furnace that is used for melting metal by electric currents.
 The induction furnace is suitable for melting and alloying a large range of metals with minimal melt losses, but little metal refinement would be feasible.

 These Induction Furnace can be classified into two categories.
 They are:

 - Core type Induction Furnace or Low frequency Induction Furnace

 - Indirect core type

 - Coreless type Induction Furnace or High frequency Induction Furnace